JonathanTreffler/sharerenamer/README.md

 A rewrite is currently being worked on to make it compatible with newer versions.
 A pre release compatible with Nextcloud 22 can be downloaded [here](https://github.com/JonathanTreffler/sharerenamer/files/7216628/sharerenamer.zip).

-## A simple app to let you customize file/folder share links
+## A simple app to lets you customize file/folder share links

 ![](screenshots/sharerenamer.png)